nesrinvuralgedik/core-spring-labmodules/README.md

    * Imported the `RewardsConfig` configuration to fix the error.
    * This import is required since the `RewardsConfig` configuration now provides `DataSource` bean and will not be auto-detected through component scanning because it is in a different package than the application.
 It must be in the same package or sub-packages with the application class.
    * Ran the application again and observed a successful execution.
-   * Technically you don't have to disable `DataSource` autoconfiguration given that Spring Boot will use application defined `DataSource` bean over autoconfigured one.
+   * Technically we don't have to disable `DataSource` autoconfiguration given that Spring Boot will use application defined `DataSource` bean over autoconfigured one.
    * Changed the logging level of `config` package to `DEBUG` in `application.properties`.
    * Reran the `RewardNetworkTests` test to see that DataSourceAutoConfiguration being excluded in the debug logging message.